-As a YNABer, you know that budgeting is a total game- life-changer.
+As a YNABer, you know that budgeting is a total life-changer.
 You’re less stressed.
 You’ve conquered your debt.
-You enjoy life more because you have choices.
-(Ahhh, choices.
-I’m already less stressed!)
+You enjoy life more because you have financial freedom.

 Want to take vacation?
 Pay off your debt?
 Upgrade your home?
 Buy in bulk?
+Save on groceries?
 Whatever excites you!
-Budgets do not exist to tell you what you can’t do; rather, budgets are a tool to ensure you have money for the things that matter most to you, whatever those things may be.
+Budgets do not exist to tell you what you can’t do.
+Rather, budgets are a tool to ensure you have money for the things that matter most to you, whatever those things may be.

 And this isn’t just about money.
-Budgeting actually makes you happier and healthier.
+Budgeting actually makes you happier and healthier for the long haul.

-All you have to do to give a one-year subscription to YNAB is click here and add the emails of the lucky graduate(s) in your life.
-We’ll send them a snazzy email with all the details about their free year of YNAB.
-Or you can always go to your “My Account” page and click on the gifting link:
+Click here to give a one-year subscription to YNAB as a great graduation gift.
+We’ll send them a snazzy celebratory email with all the details about their free year of YNAB.

-Everyone tells new graduates that the world is their oyster…and a subscription to YNAB can help them make it so.
+Everyone tells college students that the world is their oyster…and a subscription to YNAB can help them make that promise a reality.